franzhill/moxter/docs/site/user_guide/moxture/moxture_file.md

 #### Key benefits
 - **Shadowing and Precedence**: this hierarchy allows you to provide a Library of common moxtures at a high level while allowing specific tests to redefine (shadow) them at a lower level.
 The file closest to your test class always takes precedence.
+(Notice: this behaviour will be made configurable in a future version, the choice could be made to actually disallow silent moxture redefinition)
 - The "anti-zombie" effect: this on-demand loading means ***Moxter*** only reads files relevant to your specific test's hierarchy.
 If a "zombie" (a broken or invalid YAML file) exists in an unrelated package, it will not crash your test suite because the engine never attempts to load it.
 - This hierarchical foundation also comes into play in advanced features like **variable shadowing** or **moxture inheritance** that we will be exploring in the upcoming chapters.